theheuman/scrim-bot/README.md

 Can only be used in a signup post created by the bot

 #### /compute-scrim
-Computes stats for the scrim, any overstat accounts linked to discord accounts will have stats generated for them weighted to the lobby strength if sent.
+Computes stats for the scrim, any overstat accounts linked to discord accounts will have stats generated for them weighted to the lobby strength.

 This command can be used multiple times in the same signup post if there are multiple lobbies